This Is What Hurricane Categories Really Mean

 The eye of the storm

 We’re used to hearing hurricane categories announced on the news as they sweep through the country.
 But do you understand what these categories actually mean?
 Take a look to find out the real difference between a category 1 and a category 5 (and everything in between).
-After, check out how a water bottle can save your life during a hurricane.

 First things first, hurricane categories come from the Saffir-Simpson Scale, which has been in use since 1971.
 It kicks off with category 1, but don’t let the low number fool you; a category 1 hurricane comes with damage and destruction too.
 While a category 1 hurricane is the least severe of storms, you’ll likely find yourself battling strong winds ranging anywhere from 74 to 95 mph.
 Minor damages to your home, like roof shingles flying off and or tree branches falling off, may occur.
 There will likely be power outages of a day or more due to power lines and poles toppling over.
 Live in a hurricane-prone area?
 Do these 11 things ASAP to prep your home.